CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 To enable PPS Out:

-1.Edit the `/etc/linuxptp/pps_out.conf` file to set the following parameters.
+1. Edit the `/etc/linuxptp/pps_out.conf` file to set the following parameters.

   ```
   # Configuration file used for the pps_out.service